DocsMCP Server

 Langfuse includes a native Model Context Protocol (MCP) server that enables AI assistants and agents to interact with your Langfuse data programmatically.

-Currently, the MCP server is available for Prompt Management and will be extended to the rest of the Langfuse data platform in the future.
 If you have feedback or ideas for new tools, please share them on GitHub.

 This is the authenticated MCP server for the Langfuse data platform.
 There is also a public MCP server for the Langfuse documentation (docs).